 - The five ‘whys’ exercise – to get to the deep root of every problem.

-After a full day of understanding and choosing a target, it’s time to think about the solutions for your sprint.
+After a half-day of understanding and choosing a target, it’s time to think about the solutions for your sprint.
 Those will be the fuel for the following days of the sprint!

-On Tuesday, the team will explore as many solutions as possible.
-This is an important day, because many insights, different perspectives, and approaches will come out from each individual team member.
+The next step for the team is to explore as many solutions as possible.
+This is an important part, because many insights, different perspectives, and approaches will come out from each individual team member.

 First, the sprint team meets to warm-up and ‘remix’ existing ideas – in many cases, there’s no need to reinvent the wheel, many innovative ideas are built on existing ones.
 Then, the team should decide what problems they should focus on: